-I have set up the synapomorphy scheme below in a way that I hope allows one to understand possible synapomorphies whatever the relationships turn out to be.
-Given the uncertainty in our knowledge of the relationships between the major seed-plant clades, direct links to them are provided here: Cycadales, flowering plants, and Pinales; for general discussion, see seed plant evolution.
+Given the uncertainty in our knowledge of the relationships between the major seed-plant clades - although this is decreasing - direct links to all of them are provided here: Cycadales, Gnetales, Ginkgoales, flowering plants, and Pinales; for general discussion, see seed plant evolution.

 Classification.
-For a linear sequence of gymnosperms, see Christenhusz et al. (2011c).
+For a linear sequence of gymnosperms, see Christenhusz et al. (2011b).

 [Ginkogoales + Cycadales]: mucilage +; midrib 0; plants dioecious; pollen tube branched, growing away from the ovule, spermatogenous cells delimited by circular anticlinal wall, zooidogamy, male gametes with cell wall, released from the swollen proximal part of the tube, flagellae numerous; seeds with coloured sarcoexotesta, scleromesotesta, and ± degenerating endotesta; germination cryptcotylar.